panyu1512/ClearJunk/README.md

 The `clearJunk` script is organized into a class with several functions that perform different file management tasks:

-- `remove_temp_files(self)`: Removes temporary files with specific extensions from the directory.
+- `remove_temp_files`: Removes temporary files with specific extensions from the directory.
-- `remove_duplicated_files(self)`: Identifies duplicated files with version numbers and keeps only the most recent version.
+- `remove_duplicated_files`: Identifies duplicated files with version numbers and keeps only the most recent version.
-- `clean_up_directory(self)`: Organizes files by moving them into subfolders based on their types and handles ZIP files.
+- `clean_up_directory`: Organizes files by moving them into subfolders based on their types and handles ZIP files.
-- `remove_old_files(self)`: Removes files that have been inactive for a specified number of days.
+- `remove_old_files`: Removes files that have been inactive for a specified number of days.

 ## Functions